Wisdom Teeth Removal

 What if I have questions before surgery?

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
-If new questions arise after your consultation, please call our office at Houston Office Phone Number 713-522-1588 to speak to one of our patient care coordinators.
+If new questions arise after your consultation, please call our office at Central Houston Oral Surgery Phone Number 713-522-1588 to speak to one of our patient care coordinators.

 The Day of Treatment